LAX - SAL

 • Which airline alliances offer flights from Los Angeles to San Salvador?

-Star Alliance is the only airline alliance operating flights between Los Angeles and San Salvador.
+oneworld, and Star Alliance are the airline alliances operating flights between Los Angeles and San Salvador, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Los Angeles to San Salvador?